zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_provisioning.rst

-RSS provisioning
+RSE provisioning
 ================

 Provisioning theory
 -------------------

-The LifeCycle Manager (LCM) controls access to the RSS OTP, and includes a state-machine that controls Lifecycle-state (LCS) transitions.
+The LifeCycle Manager (LCM) controls access to the RSE OTP, and includes a state-machine that controls Lifecycle-state (LCS) transitions.
 The LCM is derived from the OTP management and state machine subsystems of the CryptoCell-3XX series accelerators, and will be familiar to those who have